kbot/imoji-ios-sdk/README.md

 ### Troubleshooting

-##### Trouble Linking With ImojiSDK for Application Extensions (ie Keybords)
+##### Trouble Linking With ImojiSDK for Application Extensions (ie Keyboards)

 ImojiSDK uses the App Links Protocol support provided by the Bolts library for authenticating sessions.
-However for application extensions, objects such as [UIApplication sharedApplication] are prohibited from being used.
-Compiling Bolts statically will cause errors for your application extension.
-You can instead link to ImojiSDK using frameworks by adding the following line to your Podfile
+Not all applications require user account synchronization however.
+To use the ImojiSDK without pulling the sync files, simply add the **Core** pod subspec:

 ```
-use_frameworks!
+pod 'ImojiSDK/Core'
 ```